LouisYC123/growthleads-tech-task/README.md

 - The results are saved in data marts (views) prefixed with ```solution_1_```

 #### Part 1B
-- To recalculate commisions from new data, just add the corrected data to the landing zone and trigger the dag
+- To recalculate commisions from corrected data, add 'manual' and 'voluum' to EXCLUDE_DATA_SOURCES in webtraffic_dag.py and add the corrected data to the landing zone and trigger the dag.
 - dbt's incremental strategy ```delete+insert``` will handle the updating of data in the database using the `source_id` (hash of filename and source) as the unique key.
 - recalculated results will appear in the gold layer data mart
 - this is true for both the `routy` events data and any slowly changing dimension data (such as `deals.csv`)
+- logs are saved in `logs/`
+- to add recalculated `deals` data, add `routy` to EXCLUDE_DATA_SOURCES to exclude all events data and then replace `deals.csv` in the landing_zone with the corrected data.
+(Only 'routy' needs to be added to the EXCLUDE_DATA_SOURCES list as SCD's are refreshed on every run anyway)

+**Note:** For the data from the 27th, the pipeline will wait 6 hours for the manual data.
+You can either change this in `plugins/growthleads_etl/config.py` or manually mark the `wait_for_manual_csv` task as failed in the UI during the pipeline run.

 #### Part 2
 - The `scrapers_dag` follows the same general workflow, except it's `EXCLUDE_DATA_SOURCES` is configured to only process the `scrapers` and `voluum` data sets.
+- add both scrapers and voluum data to the landing_zone
 - results are saved in data marts prefixed with ```solution_2_```
 #### Part 3
 - The `combine_results_dag` has dependencies on the above two dags, and triggers two dbt models.